liaisontw/fullStackOpen/part2/README.md

 - c: Getting data from server
 - [Phonebook](../../../tree/main/part2/phonebook)
 - 2.11 : The Phonebook Step6

+Start json-server on port 3001 and make sure that the server returns the list of people by going to the address http://localhost:3001/persons in the browser.

 - [countries](../../../tree/main/part2/countries)
 - 2.12*: Data for countries, step1
 - 2.13*: Data for countries, step2